 The Romanesque period marked a shift towards more refined instrument-making, facilitated by technologies like the lathe.
 Instruments such as bagpipes, shawms, and tabors became more prevalent, often influenced by designs from the Middle East and North Africa.

-David Lasocki (2011) notes that early duct flutes came in sizes ranging from small to minute, with two to seven holes in various configurations.
+David Lasocki (2011) notes early duct flutes came in sizes ranging from small to minute, with two to seven holes in various configurations.
 The one-handed pipe, often paired with a drum (tabor), typically had a thumb-hole and two finger-holes.
-By the late 14th century, a duct flute with a thumb-hole and seven finger-holes emerged, foreshadowing the modern recorder.
-Lasocki argues that the recorder's history must be viewed within the broader family of flutes.
+By the late fourteenth century, a duct flute with a thumb-hole and seven finger-holes emerged, foreshadowing the modern recorder.
+Lasocki argues the recorder's history must be viewed within the broader family of flutes.
 I would expand this to include all related instruments, such as tabor pipes, kavals, and panpipes, within this broader framework of flutes in the Middle Ages.

 Ultimately, while we can draw insights from historical sources and surviving instruments, much of our understanding of medieval flutes is speculative.
 Their construction, sound, and use remain subjects of educated guesswork, as modern recreations inevitably interpret rather than replicate the past.